sunlab-osu/CliniQG4QA/README.md

 *Note that We do not have the rights to include these two datasets in this repo.*

 ## Preprocessing
-Run the following scripts to convert json files into plain texts (train/dev/test split ratio: 8:1:1)
+Run the following scripts to convert json files into plain texts (train/dev/test split ratio: 8:1:1):
 ```shell script
 cd Data
 python json_cleaner.py
 python text_generator.py
 cd ../
 ```
-Run the following scripts to get cleaned-up input files (and append lexical features if desired) and prepare necessary files for QPP module
+Run the following scripts to get cleaned-up input files (and append lexical features if desired) and prepare necessary files for QPP module:
-(These scripts are under ./QG/Data/relation_5)
 ```shell script
 cd ./QG/Data/relation_5
 python pre_pre_preprocessing.py --dataset xxx